FIT Files Structure

 File I/O Optimization:

-• Messages written sequentially
+• Messages written sequentially as definition/data records

 Best Practices:

-• Handle file errors gracefully
+• Handle file errors gracefully (FitWriter::ok() reports IO failures)

-Troubleshooting Common Issues
+Troubleshooting Common Issues

-File Creation Failures
+File Creation Failures

 Symptom: createAndOpenFile() returns false